Approved: Sputnik V, AstraZeneca and Pfizer-BioNTech

 - Journalists were shown vials of the future QazVac vaccine on April 9.
 A deputy prime minister said the vaccine will be produced in Kazakhstan and bottled in Turkey; 50,000 doses should be distributed by the end of April, state media reported; QazVac will require two doses, much like its better-known analogues.

 - Prime Minister Askar Mamin said on April 6 that he hoped Kazakhstan would reach herd immunity with 10 million people inoculated by September, Interfax reported.
 On April 14, officials said they expected to receive 2 million doses by the end of April.

-- Authorities announced on April 5 that people who had received two doses were issued digital vaccine passports that can be downloaded from the Egov-mobile app, Interfax reported
+- The government released details of its digital vaccination passport on April 20 while pledging there will be no restrictions on the unvaccinated.
+Authorities announced on April 5 that people who had received two doses were issued digital vaccine passports that can be downloaded from the Egov-mobile app, Interfax reported

 - Infections in the capital are up 240 percent over last July, Tengrinews reported on April 9.
 In late March, Almaty was registering more cases than during the worst periods of 2020.
 Infections in April are three times higher than in March, Health Minister Tsoi said on April 12, TengriNews reported.